 Common types of mould found on cannabis plants

 There are a few types of moulds you’re likely to encounter on cannabis plants.
+Some are more difficult to deal with than others.
 Knowing what each looks like will help you spot trouble before it spreads too far.

 Powdery mildew